linktory/linktoryExtension/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/satendra02/react-chrome-extension/.
+Bug reports and pull requests are welcome on GitHub at https://github.com/linktory/linktoryExtension.git.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License

-The repo is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+The repo is available as open source under the terms of the [GPL-3.0 License](https://opensource.org/licenses/GPL-3.0).